oqolarte/oblong/content/project/site.md

 When all of the items in this (growing) list is ticked off, this TODO segment will be deleted.

 [^1]: That's just a wild claim.
-I haven't got any proof of it yet.
+I have no proof of it *yet*, but absence of evidence doesn't mean evidence of absence, *no*?
 [^2]: Maybe the creatives who are coerced into doing the visuals also like their work.
 [^3]: It's available in many Unix-like systems, including Linux distros, and macOS.
 Visit their page for more info.